dkorenchan/bloch-siegert_coil-calibration/README.md

 # Bloch-Siegert Calibration of Low-field MR Coils
-This repository contains Tecmag TNMR pulse sequence files for performing low-field MR coil calibration using Bloch-Siegert shifts, as well as processing code for the data.
+This repository contains Tecmag TNMR pulse sequence and data files for performing low-field MR coil calibration using Bloch-Siegert shifts, as well as processing code for the data.

 ## Citations
 Please cite the following papers if you use the pulse sequences and/or code provided: